evakathie/ux-portfolio/projects/conscious-choice-platform.md

 <h4>Solving Key Interface Flaws</h4>

-<p>We conducted rapid individual ideation sessions and collaborative discussions to address the interface flaws with a high priority or that could be fixed easily and therefore redesign problematic areas.</p>
+<p>We conducted rapid individual ideation sessions and collaborative discussions to address the interface flaws with a high priority or that could be fixed easily, and therefore redesign problematic areas.</p>

 <p><strong>Product Page</strong></p>
 <ul>
-  <li><strong>Understanding Scores:</strong> We split the sustainability bar into five color-coded blocks (red, yellow, green) and added an overall GreenDB average below the score for better clarity.</li>
+  <li><strong>Understanding Scores:</strong> We split the sustainability bar into five color-coded blocks (red, yellow, green) and added an overall Green Database average below the score for better clarity.</li>
   <li><strong>Credibility Confusion:</strong> The "credibility" score was then renamed to "Label Credibility" and moved into the sustainability label pop-up for better contextual understanding.</li>
   <li><strong>Reducing Information Overload:</strong> Details for ecological and social scores are hidden behind expandable sections, and the credibility score is moved off the main page.</li>
   <li><strong>Clickable Sustainability Score:</strong> Clicking the overall score now scrolls the page to reveal detailed scores, matching user expectations.</li>
 </ul>
 <img :src="'/images/conscious-choice-platform/high_fi_sustainability_information.png'" alt="">

-Additionally, to the changes on the product page, we increased the sustainability scores <strong>Visibility in the Product Summary</strong>, by placing it directly under the product image with color highlights to catch attention.</p>
+Additionally, to the changes on the product page, we increased the sustainability scores <strong>visibility in the Product Summary</strong> by placing it directly under the product image with color highlights to catch attention.</p>

 <img class="img-small-30" src="/images/conscious-choice-platform/flaws-product-summary.png" alt="">